AT3rN4t1ve/AT3rN4t1ve/README.md

 🎓 I'm currently studying Computer Science (Bachelor's degree)
 💻 Passionate about building web applications with modern technologies
-🚀 Interested in Full-Stack Development and Software Engineering
+🚀 Interested in Full-Stack Developer or Back-End Developer and Software Engineering
-🌏 Career goal: Gain experience in Thailand and work in Japan in the future

 ---